Culzean/unity-scriptableobject-deep-clone/README.md

 https://assetstore.unity.com/packages/tools/utilities/deep-clone-scriptableobjects-prefabs-321866

-For those interested here is a dicussion on the full asset.
+For those interested here is a discussion on the full asset.

 # Deep Cloning ScriptableObjects and Prefabs in Unity: How It Actually Works